-Certain sites capture the world’s imagination not only because of their beauty and the human ingenuity that they exemplify, but also because of the unique window into the past that each enduring location provides.
-These 10 UNESCO-protected spots, including many of the New Wonders of the World, are among the most sought-after attractions around the globe.
-You don’t have to be a history buff to appreciate them.
+Certain sites capture the world’s imagination not only because of their beauty and the human ingenuity that they exemplify but also because of the unique window into the past that each enduring location provides.
+These 10 UNESCO-protected spots, including many of the Seven New Wonders of the World, are among the most sought-after tourist attractions around the globe.
+You don’t have to be a history buff to appreciate these choice historical places.

 Aguas Calientes, Peru

-Located in the Peruvian Andes at nearly 8,000 feet above sea level, Machu Picchu cascades down a dramatic mountain spine surrounded by the jagged peaks of the Sacred Valley.
-Millions of visitors flock to this UNESCO World Heritage site each year to see the classical dry stone buildings of the citadel, which was built by the Incas around 1450 but abandoned a century later at the time of the Spanish conquest.
+Located in the Peruvian Andes at nearly 8,000 feet above sea level, Machu Picchu cascades down a dramatic mountain spine surrounded by the Sacred Valley’s jagged peaks.
+Millions of visitors flock to this UNESCO World Heritage site each year to see the terraces and classical dry stone buildings of the citadel.
+While it is recognized as one of the top World Heritage sites, Machu Picchu had a short lifespan.
+It was built by the Incas around 1450 but abandoned a century later at the time of the Spanish conquest.